wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 ---------------------------------------------------

 .. image:: images/how-to-wire-a-robot/image18.jpg
-   :width: 600

 Requires: Wire stripper, 2 pin cable, Robot Signal Light, 18AWG red wire, very small flat screwdriver

 1. Cut one end off of the 2 pin cable and strip both wires
 2. Insert the black wire into the center, "N" terminal and tighten the terminal.